r3d91ll/HoH_parser/README.md

 - Separation of concerns: Each part is testable and replaceable.
 - Extensible: Add new endpoints, language support, or output formats.
 - Integrates with IDEs, CI/CD, and other tools: Just call the API or CLI.

+## Development & Testing Status

+- All endpoints are now JSON-RPC 2.0-compliant as of 2025-04-18.
+- MCP-compliant `health_check` and `get_capabilities` methods are implemented.
+- All automated tests and mypy pass as of 2025-04-18.

 ## Next Steps